 The MHRA will also continue to monitor the vaccines over time and make sure vaccinations follow a very high standard.
 And it’s also useful to know that the vaccines have been tested in men and women of different ages and ethnicities, with a range of health conditions – including diabetes.

-We know from previous research that the immune response to fighting coronavirus in people with diabetes is no different to people who don’t have diabetes.
-So there’s no evidence to suggest that the vaccine will work less well in people with diabetes.
+There’s no evidence to suggest that the vaccine will work less well in people with diabetes.

 If you’ve had a severe allergic reaction to a vaccine, medicine or food before, it’s safe to have any of the coronavirus vaccines unless you’re allergic to the specific vaccine ingredients.